Limelight Shines as Rush Tribute Band in Danbury

 Looking back, Mr. Strom has been associated professionally with music for at least 25 years.
 He played in a series of bands early on until he came to a career conclusion that left dreams of stardom to the next generation.
 "I decided I was just another guitar player," he says, and got himself behind the scenes to make his living.

 He went to work as a roady, touring for many years before becoming a sound engineer and running his own sound reinforcement company.
-So, he says,
+So, he says,"I always kept my finger in the pie."

 About 15 years ago, he hooked on with a hard rock band called Scud Bunch, which led to an eventual introduction to the musicians who put together Limelight.
 The band officially opened for business in 2002 and currently plays about once a month.